How To Make Conceptual Framework (With Examples and Templates)

 You may create this model by writing the independent and dependent variables inside rectangles.
 Then, insert a line segment between them, connecting the rectangles.
 This line segment indicates the direct relationship between these variables.

-Shown below is a visual diagram based on our example about the relationship between organic fertilizer and the growth rate of a plant.
+Below is a visual diagram based on our example about the relationship between organic fertilizer and a plant’s growth rate.

 b.
 Using the Input-Process-Output (IPO) Model

-If you want to give emphasis to your research process, the input-process-output model is the appropriate visual diagram for your conceptual framework.
+If you want to emphasize your research process, the input-process-output model is the appropriate visual diagram for your conceptual framework.

 To create your visual diagram using the IPO model, follow these steps:

 - Determine the inputs of your study.
-Inputs are the variables that you will use to arrive at your research result.
+Inputs are the variables you will use to arrive at your research result.
 Usually, your independent variables are also the inputs of your research.
-Let’s say that your research is about the Level of Satisfaction of College Students on the Use of Google Classroom as an Online Learning Platform.
+Let’s say your research is about the Level of Satisfaction of College Students Using Google Classroom as an Online Learning Platform.
 You may include in your inputs the profile of your respondents and the curriculum used in the online learning platform.

 - Outline your research process.
-Using our example above, the research process should be like this: Data collection of student profiles → Administering questionnaires → Tabulation of students’ responses → Statistical analysis of data.
+Using our example above, the research process should be like this: Data collection of student profiles → Administering questionnaires → Tabulation of students’ responses → Statistical data analysis.

-- Create the model using the determined input, process, and output of the research.
+- Create the model using the research’s determined input, process, and output.

 Presented below is the IPO model for our example above.